-Challenge number Detail of challenge 1 Achievement, progress and outcomes in core subjects.
-2 Close gaps across all subjects.
-3 Improve resilience and independent learning strategies.
+Challenge number Detail of challenge 1 Achievement, progress and outcomes in all subjects is a target.
+2 Close gaps across all subjects 3 Improve resilience and independent learning strategies.
 4 Improve provision for social, emotional and mental health issues for identified pupils.
 5 Improve attendance rates and monitor suspension rates for Disadvantaged students.
 6 To continue to expand pastoral interventions for those at risk of suspension or permanent exclusion.
 7 Design more opportunities for Disadvantaged students to access the school Enrichment Programme.
 8 Continue to expand progression-related activities for Disadvantaged students ensuring no PP students are NEET.